DanielTakeshi/svg/README.md

 - `--beta` is for the KL loss, `--beta1` (not shown here) is for the Adam optimizer's momentum.
 - For this and other datasets, LSTMs use 256 cells in each layer.
+- Defaults to 300 epochs, with 600 batches per epoch, batch size is 100, which sums to 60K items per epoch.
+Seems logical but I asusme there's a train/test split.

 It seems to train: